 COMM|VEDA Consulting provides research, evaluation, writing, and project management services to mission-driven organizations.
 We are passionate about making data and information accessible and useful to a wide range of audiences.
-We are generalists with a particular passion for issues focused on equity and inclusion, social justice, and human rights.
+We are generalists with particular expertise on equity and inclusion, social justice, and human rights.
 We ground our work in a community-based, systems perspective.

-Seema Shah, PhD
+Seema Shah, Ph.D.

 Founder and Principal

-Seema works with clients across the globe and is based in Brooklyn, New York and Atlanta, Georgia.
+Seema earned her B.A. in psychology at Duke University and a Ph.D. at DePaul University in clinical-community psychology.
+She works with clients across the globe and is based in Brooklyn, New York and Atlanta, Georgia.